yuchengkuo/yckuo/content/project/formula-student.md

 ### Static Events

-Static events, excluding the safety inspection, are more about how and why we built the vehicle/what the business plan was.
+Static events, excluding the safety inspection, are more about how and why we built the vehicle and what the business plan was.
 There are Design, Cost, Business Presentation in the static events.

 ![Acceleration event](project/building-the-racecar/compete-5_dzz3kj)
 ![Driver escape test](project/building-the-racecar/compete-2_jfflif) {.grid}